IATA-Cargo/ONE-Record/working_draft/API/docs/implementation-guidelines.md

 - Updates of cardinality or data types
 - Updates of comments or labels

+The ONE Record Server MUST be independent of the version of the data model and MUST NOT require versioning.
+This means that serialization, e.g. using the JSON-LD format, MUST NOT use versioned IRIs, e.g. https://onerecord.iata.org/ns/cargo#Piece for the property "@type" and https://onerecord.iata.org./ns/cargo#hasGrossWeight for the property name.
+The ONE Record Server MUST use the latest cargo Ontology provided by IATA for data validation.
+Any data class and property defined in the latest Cargo Ontology is valid.
+If a ONE Record client submits a request with a request body containing invalid data according to the ontology, the ONE Record server MUST return a `400 Bad Request` HTTP error.
+For example, if a ONE Record client requests a LogisticsObject created with an ontology that contains IRIs that are not part of the current ontology, the ONE Record server MUST ignore the data classes and properties for serialization.

-Every ONE Record server MUST provide information about the supported data model / ontologies using [supportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntology) (see [Get Server Information](#get-server-information)).
+Every ONE Record server MUST provide information about the supported data model / ontologies using [hasSupportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntology) (see [Get Server Information](#get-server-information)).
+This [hasSupportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#hasSupportedOntology) property MUST be a list of non-versioned IRIs, e.g. https://onerecord.iata.org/ns/cargo

+Because it might be possible that a ONE Record server caches a copy of the ontologies and is not up-to-date, every ONE Record server MUST provide information about the latest supported data model / ontologies using [hasSupportedOntologyVersion](https://onerecord.iata.org/ns/api/2.0.0-dev#hasSupportedOntologyVersion) (see [Get Server Information](server-information.md)).
-This [supportedOntology](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntology) property MUST be a list of versioned IRIs which MUST includes the version of the data model, e.g. https://onerecord.iata.org/ns/cargo/3.0.0
+This [hasSupportedOntologyVersion](https://onerecord.iata.org/ns/api/2.0.0-dev#supportedOntologyVersion) property MUST be a list of versioned ontology IRIs which MUST includes the version of the data model, e.g. https://onerecord.iata.org/ns/cargo/3.0.0

-The ONE Record client is responsible to determine the ontology version that is supported by ONE Record server and the ONE Record client.
-Therefore, every HTTP request MUST contain the HTTP header `Cargo-Ontology-Version` that specifies the ontology version used for the request body (e.g. https://onerecord.iata.org/ns/cargo/3.0.0).
-If the header is not provided, the ONE Record server MUST return a `400 Bad Request` HTTP error.

-Every GET response MUST contain the HTTP header `Cargo-Ontology-Version` that specifies the ontology version used for the response body and MUST be a versioned IRI, e.g. https://onerecord.iata.org/ns/cargo/3.0.0.
-(In addition to the `Type` HTTP header that contains the LogisticsObject type, e.g. https://onerecord.iata.org/ns/cargo/3.0.0#Piece)

-To support the independence between the ONE Record Cargo ontology and the ONE Record API, versioned IRIs MUST be used for JSON-LD serialization, e.g. https://onerecord.iata.org/ns/cargo/3.0.0#Piece for the `@type` property and https://onerecord.iata.org./ns/cargo/3.0.0#hasGrossWeight for a the property name.
+This supports debugging because the ONE Record client knows if there is a difference in the data model version.

 ## Data Versioning